Emei Swimming Body Baguazhang Bagua Palm. Instructional DVD, 45 minutes, 2007. Instruction by Master Helen Liang. Directed by Helen Liang.

 Baguazhang, BaGua, Pa Kua Chang, Eight Trigrams Boxing

 A Note to Readers: The Cloud Hands website has been online continuously since 2001.
-In this past year, 2007, over 1,041,000 webpages (excluding graphics) were served to readers around the world from the Cloud Hands website.
+In 2007, over 1,041,000 webpages (excluding graphics) were served to readers around the world from the Cloud Hands website.
 Since 2005, I have also provided an associated blog to point to changes and additions at the Cloud Hands website: The Cloud Hands: Mind/Body Movement Arts Blog.
 Since Cloud Hands is a very well-established and stable website, it provides readers with a good and secure starting point for their online research into Taijiquan and Qigong.
 The Cloud Hands website is funded entirely by Green Way Research, with volunteer efforts by Michael P. Garofalo.

 Unfortunately, as everyone knows, many other websites and webpages appear and then disappear from the Internet scene.
 Authors do not pay to keep up their web hosting services, loose a "free hosting" option, change filenames, or decide to remove webpages for various reasons.
 Consequently, links to some good webpages become invalid and the files are no longer found on the Internet.
 You may find a some of these "dead links" to nonexistent webpages cited below; and, there is no way to avoid this troublesome situation.
 For this reason, when you do find a good and useful webpage, be sure to save the webpage to a folder on your hard drive or server.